Maria Arredondo

-Maria Sødal Arredondo (born 6 July 1985 in Vennesla, Norway) is a Norwegian pop singer.
+Maria Sødal Arredondo (born 6 July 1985 in Vennesla Municipality, Norway) is a Norwegian pop singer.
 Her surname Arredondo comes from her Chilean stepfather.

 Career

 In March 2003, Arredondo released her first album, the self-titled Maria Arredondo by Universal Music Norway.
 The album was a success in Norway, attaining the highest possible scores from a Norwegian newspaper, VG.

 In November 2004, Arredondo released her second album, Not Going Under.
 This was the first album to have videos for the singles, as Arredondo did not produce any videos for her first album.

 Arredondo released a Christmas album, Min Jul with some tracks produced and arranged by Jon Lord of Deep Purple).
 The track "On Christmas Day" was released as a single.
 Arredondo's three albums have combined sales of over 150,000.

 Arredondo was among the contributors to the song "That Day", along with singers Marit Larsen and Marion Raven, as both members of the pop duo M2M.

 On 12 November 2007, she released her fourth album For a Moment.
 The first single from this album, "Brief and Beautiful" became a major hit throughout the fall.
 "Brief and Beautiful" was written by Hanne Sørvaag and Harry Sommerdahl, and a Spanish-language adaptation of this song called "Fue para los dos" was released earlier in 2007 by Spanish singer Edurne.

 Her fourth album was met with mixed reviews.
 On the album, "Even when you're with me" is a cover of the Spanish singer Chenoa's "Me Enamoro Del Dolor", and "If You Could Only See Me" was originally recorded by another Norwegian artist called Ina.

 Arredondo entered the qualifying rounds of the Melodi Grand Prix 2010 (the Norwegian selection process for the Eurovision Song Contest) on 16 January 2010 and was voted through to the national final, with the song "The Touch", which is written by Rolf Løvland.

-Today, Maria works (beside her singing career) 20% in Heggedal church, Asker.
+Today, in addition to her singing career, Arrendondo works on a 20% basis at the Heggedal church in Asker.

-In July 2014, Maria took the leading female role in a musical play titled "Kober Mystery".
-In November, the planned "Sound Of Music in Concert" was staged for two shows, also starring Maria.
+In July 2014, Arrendondo took the leading female role in a musical play titled "Kober Mystery".
+In November, the planned "Sound Of Music in Concert" was staged for two shows, also starring Arrendondo.